paucazou/theochrone/README.md

 Do not hesitate to look at the **issues** !

 We also like suggestions.
-Two important features have been suggested and are now implemented:
+Three important features have been suggested and are now implemented:
 * the widget
 * the Roman Martyrology
+* the export to calendars like Outlook, Google Calendar or iCal

 **We really listen to your desires and requests, so feel free to suggest or ask us something new.**
 ## Languages and Frameworks